What is (good) web design?

 Card grid design

 The card grid design resembles cards laid out in rows on a table.
-The cards are images or symbols with optional short text captions that lead the reader to more detail-intensive pages with a click.
+The cards are images or symbols with optional short text captions that lead the reader to more detail-intensive pages with one click.

 Example of card grid design